 Uhm, you’re not on the top of the mountain, you’re at work?
 Bummer.
 Your office isn’t in Summit County?
 Major Bummer.
 But you’re daydreaming of this, aren’t you?
 Luck must be with you, as the best part of the ski season is still ahead at Breckenridge Ski Resort, and you have vacation days that are calling, dare I say shouting, your name.
 And is that a slight sniffle I hear that could warrant the use of your sick days?

 If adventure is your middle name and you’re ready to go beyond blue trails: Never Fear.
-Breckenridge Ski Resort has lots of black and double black trails for the more adventurous skiers and riders that are up to the challenge.
+Breckenridge Ski Resort has lots of expert terrain (black and double black trails) for the more adventurous skiers and riders that are up to the challenge.

 Here are a dozen favorite black/double black trails that can put some excitement into your ski day: